-These delightful Fully Loaded mashed potatoes are not only a delicious filling alternative side dish to compliment your meal, they are also so simple and super easy to make combining mashed potatoes, hickory smoked bacon, sharp cheddar cheese, green scallions, and sour cream.
+These delightful Fully Loaded mashed potatoes are not only a delicious filling alternative side dish to compliment your meal, but they are also so simple and super easy to make combining mashed potatoes, hickory smoked bacon, sharp cheddar cheese, green scallions, and sour cream.
 If you love Loaded Baked Potatoes you are definitely going to fall in love with this recipe for Loaded Mashed Potatoes.

 I have been making this delicious recipe for Fully Loaded Mashed Potatoes for some time now and everyone seems to love them, usually they never seem to be called Fully Loaded Mashed Potatoes at our house, my husband and his friend jokingly refer to them as “Heart Attack Potatoes” which usually gives me a good chuckle being neither one of them are extremely health conscience on any occasion.